New England’s Imperative: Creating Credential Pathways

-- Develop a common language to describe credentials
+- Utilize a common language to catalogue, connect and compare credentials

 - Identify critical education, training and employment pipelines

 - Understand the skills and competencies obtained in earning a credential

-HVCNE will target the life/bioscience, healthcare, information technology and business/finance fields.
-Higher education institutions and other credential providers in Maine, New Hampshire, Massachusetts and Rhode Island will upload credentials awarded in these areas to the Credential Registry — a cloud-based library that houses, organizes and connects credential information.
-The Credential Registry will use the Credential Transparency Description Language (CTDL), which provides humans with a common set of terms to describe credentials and machines with a readable language that can be used to build customized apps.
+HVCNE targets the life-/bioscience, health, IT, and business & finance fields.
+Higher education institutions and other credential providers across the region are publishing credentials awarded in these areas to the Credential Registry — a cloud-based library that houses, organizes, and links credential information.
+The Credential Registry uses the Credential Transparency Description Language (CTDL), which provides a common set of terms to describe credentials and allows machines to use a readable language that can be used tobuild customized apps or integrate data.

 Bringing Innovation to the Region’s Credential Marketplace

-HVCNE and the Credential Registry will provide infrastructure enabling individuals, states, institutions, and employers to look at credentials in new ways.
+HVCNE and the Credential Registry provide an infrastructure that enables diverse to look at credentials in new ways.
 Examples of how the Registry may be used to spur innovative practices in New England include:

-Students / Workers — By publishing life-/bioscience, health, IT, and business & finance credentials in New England to the Registry, prospective students can better search for and understand their education and training options within each New England state and across the region and the competencies acquired through these credentials, helping them make more informed decisions.
+Students / Workers – Individuals can better search for and understand their education and training options within each New England state and across the region, including how competencies and learning outcomes translate to in-demand skills.

-Career Exploration — In the future, the Registry can be connected to career exploration tools used by students, academic advisors and career counselors to identify career pathways and relevant credentials.
+Career Exploration – Integration with career exploration tools can help students, academic advisors and career counselors identify education, training and career pathways and credentials.

-Employers — Assessing credentials and their competencies via the Registry, employers can expand their view of credentials to a wider range of providers and make more informed hiring decisions.
+Employers – Assessing credentials and their competencies via the Registry, employers can expand their view of credentials, leading to new partnerships and more informed hiring decisions.

-Educators — By reviewing credential offerings within an institution and across systems at secondary and postsecondary education and training levels, institution leaders can make more informed choices about course offerings, competencies and delivery models.
+Educators – By reviewing credential offerings within an institution and across systems at secondary and postsecondary education and training levels, institution leaders can make more informed choices about program offerings, competencies and delivery models.

 States – Registry data can inform public policy decisions around workforce development, career pathways, and strategies to meet attainment goals.

 To download the HVCNE one-pager, click here.

-For more information about HVCNE, contact Candace Williams, Director of Policy Research and Strategic Initiatives, at email@example.com.
+For more information about joining HVCNE, contact Candace Williams, Director of Policy Research and Strategic Initiatives, at firstname.lastname@example.org.